armsp/AIFU/README.md

 - [ ] File and document upload for analysis using Filepond? or securedrop?
 - [ ] ^ use Azure Blob Storage and Azure Functions to upload small image, PDF, txt files.
 Exclude executables.
 - [ ] Switch to a vector database?
 Perhaps its not necessary right now since we don't have a lot of data.
+- [ ] Use a Bot instead of your own username when making github api calls that reply to and make github issues

 ## Future Development Activities